Turkey Barley Soup

 - Then add barley and simmer until barley is soft, at least 30 minutes, and maybe longer, depending on how old the barley is.
 (When I made this recently I cooked the barley 45 minutes, but fresh barley will cook much more quickly.)

 - When barley is cooked, taste soup for seasoning, add additional turkey soup base.
-I used about 1 T Penzey’s Turkey Soup Base, or use other Turkey Soup Base (affiliate link) and salt or pepper if needed.
-(Can also use chicken bouillon, a dash of soy sauce, or Kitchen Bouquet if you need to add flavor if you don’t have turkey soup base.)
+I used about 1 T Penzey's Turkey Soup Base (affiliate link), or use other Turkey Soup Base (affiliate link) and salt or pepper if needed.

 - Simmer 10 minutes more if more soup base is added.